leynos/lag-complexity/docs/lag-complexity-function-design.md

 network timeout or a model loading error, are propagated cleanly through the system.
 The trait defines associated `Output` and `Error` types so concrete providers can expose domain-specific behaviour without forcing a single error enum on all implementations.
+Both associated types must be `Send`, `Sync`, and `'static` so they can cross thread boundaries and live in trait objects without borrowed data.
 Embeddings use `Box<[f32]>` to eliminate spare capacity, and provider trait objects are `Send + Sync` for cross-thread invocation.
-Errors implement `std::error::Error + Send + Sync` to propagate across threads.
+Errors must implement `std::error::Error` so callers can compose them with higher-level failure types.

 ### Configuration (ScoringConfig and sub-types)